eNMS-automation/eNMS/docs/source/automation/service_editor.md

 - `Update pools after running`: (default: False) Update all pools after this service runs.
 Note that updating all pools is performance intensive.

-#### Workflow Parameters
+#### Advanced Parameters

-This section contains the parameters that apply **when the service runs inside a workflow only**.
+While the parameters in this section can be used by stand-alone Services, they generally provide more benefits for Service(s) that run inside of a Workflow.

 -   `Preprocessing`: A python script that runs before the service is executed.
 If the service has device targets, the code will be executed for each device independently, and a `device` global variable is available.
-Preprocessing is executed for standalone services and those within a workflow.
+Preprocessing is executed for standalone services and for those within a workflow.
 This feature is useful for setting initial condition variables using `set_var()` that can be used for conditional processing within the service or workflow elsewhere; for example using the same workflow